awslabs/aws-sdk-swift/reference/0.x/AWSGlue/GlueClient.md

 ### `startCrawler(input:completion:)`

 Starts a crawl using the specified crawler, regardless of what is scheduled.
-If the crawler is already running, returns a
+If the crawler is already running, returns a [CrawlerRunningException](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-exceptions.html#aws-glue-api-exceptions-CrawlerRunningException).
-<a href="https:​//docs.aws.amazon.com/glue/latest/dg/aws-glue-api-exceptions.html#aws-glue-api-exceptions-CrawlerRunningException">CrawlerRunningException.

 ``` swift
 public func startCrawler(input: StartCrawlerInput, completion: @escaping (ClientRuntime.SdkResult<StartCrawlerOutputResponse, StartCrawlerOutputError>) -> Void)